Nneji123/prioritysoft-test/README.md

 ### Mailpit

 Mailpit is used for email testing.
-The `.pen` files required for Mailpit to start are located in the `data` directory.
+The `.pem` files required for Mailpit to start are located in the `data` directory.

 ## Contributing

 Contributions are welcome!
 Please follow the guidelines below:

+### Submitting a Pull Request

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+1. Fork the repository and create a new branch for your contribution:

+    ```bash
+    git checkout -b feature-or-fix-branch
+    ```

+2. Make your changes, run tests and commit them:

+    ```bash
+    git add .
+    git commit -am "Your meaningful commit message"
+    ```

-3. Make your changes.
+3. Push the changes to your fork:

-4. Ensure all tests pass.
-5. Submit a pull request.
+    ```bash
+    git push origin feature-or-fix-branch
+    ```

+4. Open a pull request on GitHub.
+Provide a clear title and description of your changes.

 ## License

 This project is licensed under the MIT License.

----

-# TODO:
-- Add Logging Statements
-- Update Documentation
-- Record Video
-- Add tests